 - When assessing whether consent is freely given, utmost account shall be taken of whether, among other things, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

-If you have identified consent as the most appropriate lawful basis for processing end customer personal data, then you should consider what consent has been given before calling the following functions.
+If you identified consent as the most appropriate lawful basis for processing end customer personal data, consider what consent was given before calling the following functions:

-ac('record',...) function allows Genesys Predictive Engagement tracking of custom visitor actions on your website.
+ac('record',...)allows Genesys Predictive Engagement tracking of custom visitor actions on your website

 ac('identify',...),is used to identify visitors

 For more information about how to stop tracking when a visitor revokes consent, see Stop tracking if a customer revokes consent.